Friends of Alton Station

 Fortunately for us, Network Rail hold the plans for all three stages of the bridge's construction (low resolution versions shown on left) in their archives and you can buy prints or high-resolution digital copies from them using this link:

-What the plans reveal is that the original design of the struts is different to what we see today.
-Although it was first thought that the structure of the bridge had been altered, we now think that the plans were never updated to reflect the later design of LSWR footbridge.
+What the plans reveal is that the original design of the struts are different to what we see today.
+Although we first thought that the structure of the bridge had been altered, we are now fairly certain that the plans were never updated to reflect the later design of footbridge.
 The earlier design braced the top level of the bridge with corner trusses, but these probably interfered with what is known as the loading gauge (the clearance required for all structures that trains pass near).
-The later design, seen in photos at the top of this page of the footbridges on the Meon Valley Line and at Wadebridge in Cornwall, used a trapezoid frame structure that braced the structure within the height of the handrail.
+The later design, seen in photos at the top of this page of the footbridges on the Meon Valley Line and at Wadebridge in Cornwall, used a trapezoid frame structure (known as Howe truss) that braced the structure within the height of the handrail.

 What we do know is that the after the alterations had been made in 1892 and 94, the boarding infill was on the inside of the cross-struts, as seen on platform 3 (Mid-Hants Railway) at Alton station.
 The addition of the roof required the addition of some rather nice shaped wooden braces at the lower edge of the framing and again this is seen on the side facing platform 3.
 The rest of the footbridge has external matchboarding and the braces have gone.
 We think this might have been done between the wars by Southern Railway, probably to stop the weather from rotting the angled struts.